-- Read the MSDN documentation for NDIS-based extensions, beginning with Hyper-V Extensible Switch.
+- Read the online documentation for NDIS-based extensions, beginning with Hyper-V Extensible Switch.
 Capture, filtering, and forwarding extensions use the standard NDIS filtering API.
 The NDIS interfaces have been enhanced to provide configuration, notifications, and identification of virtual switches and virtual machines.
 Hyper-V Extensible Switch Functions Hyper-V Extensible Switch Enumerations Hyper-V Extensible Switch Structures and Unions Hyper-V Extensible Switch OIDs Hyper-V Extensible Switch Status Indications Hyper-V Extensible Switch Macros

 - Watch the following instructional videos on extensions.

 - There are several PowerShell commands that can be used to manage extensions.
 These are listed in Managing Installed Hyper-V Extensible Switch Extensions.

 - Download and install Windows Driver Kit 8.